-Note that, for some $\epsilon_T \geq 0$, no forecasting strategy will be $\epsilon_T$-calibrated for \textit{all} possible $T$-sequences of states and forecasts.
-Even if a sender provides \textit{honest forecasts}$, i.e., f_t=p_t$ for all $t \in \mathbb{N}$, there is a non-negligible chance that the forecasts will not be $\epsilon_T$-calibrated.
-For instance, in Example \ref{binaryexample} for $\epsilon_1=0.1$, the honest forecasts $F1$ fails the $\epsilon_1$-calibration test, regardless of the realized state $\omega_1$.
-However, as one collects more data, one expects the forecasts to become closer to the empirical distribution of states.
-This motivates the definition of the (asymptotic) calibration test.
+First, observe that for a sufficiently small error margin $\epsilon_T$, no forecasting strategy can be $\epsilon_T$-calibrated for all possible $T$-sequences of forecasts and states.
+Even a truthful sender fails the $\epsilon_T$-calibration test with positive probability.
+For instance, in Example \ref{binaryexample}, when $\epsilon_1=0.1$, the truthful forecasts are not $\epsilon_1$-calibrated regardless of which state $\omega_1$ is realized.
+Nevertheless, as more states are observed, empirical frequencies converge to the truthful forecasts.
+This motivates the definition of a calibrated forecasting strategy.